surveylogic/surveylogic/README.md

 - 🎉 SDXL (Stable Diffusion Extra Large) models are now supported.
   - try `--model opendalle` or `--model sdxl`
   - inpainting and controlnets are not yet supported for SDXL
-- 🎉 imaginairy is now backed by the [refiners library](https://github.com/finegrain-ai/refiners)
+- 🎉 viziax is now backed by the [refiners library](https://github.com/finegrain-ai/refiners)
   - This was a huge rewrite which is why some features are not yet supported.
-On the plus side, refiners supports cutting edge features (SDXL, image prompts, etc) which will be added to imaginairy soon.
+On the plus side, refiners supports cutting edge features (SDXL, image prompts, etc) which will be added to viziax soon.
   - [self-attention guidance](https://github.com/SusungHong/Self-Attention-Guidance) which makes details of images more accurate
 - 🎉 feature: larger image generations now work MUCH better and stay faithful to the same image as it looks at a smaller size.
 For example `--size 720p --seed 1` and `--size 1080p --seed 1` will produce the same image for SD15